Who are we?

 David Leech, Co-Investigator, 2012-

 The Cambridge Platonist Research Group:

 The Cambridge Platonist Research group was set up in 2012 with the aim of reviving interest in the Cambridge Platonists and to initiate research into their thought and legacy.
 The initial step to furtherance of these aims was made possible thanks to generous funding of by the AHRC, which financed the project ‘Revisioning Cambridge Platonism’.
 This took the form of a series of workshops in 2013, which brought together scholars from across disciplines and across the world.
 The first outcome of these meetings was the establishment of an interdisciplinary network of scholars with research interests in the Cambridge Platonists.
 In 2016 we acquired AHRC funding for a three-year project with the title ‘The Cambridge Platonists at the Origins of Enlightenment’.
 The principal output of this project will be an online sourcebook of primary texts from Cambridge Platonists, their defenders, and their detractors.
-The first sections of this Sourcebook will be published online by the end of 2017.
+The first sections of this Sourcebook will be published online early in 2018.

 Aims of the Research Group: